-- Yes, I understand, but I may not and don’t want to give an answer to this question.
+- Yes, I understand, but I may not and do not want to give an answer to this question.

 - If I would do that, then I would thereby limit the freedom of those who are addressed in this letter.

-- The inheritance issue is to be regulated in such a way as we’ve worked it out.
+- The inheritance issue is to be regulated in such a way as we have worked it out.

-- Nothing further should be done because we may not make determinations for the future and for human beings who have not yet seen the light of the world and with whom we still couldn’t talk about these issues and couldn’t obtain their consent.
+- Nothing further should be done because we may not make determinations for the future and for human beings who have not yet seen the light of the world and with whom we still could not talk about these issues and could not obtain their consent.

 - We could give the advice of the inheritance transfer, as we have given it in the present case, only because a preview allowed us the possibility of this advice.

-- I won’t answer the other questions in Elsi’s letter because they are purely personal in nature and because we, as already explained, will no longer answer such questions.
+- I will not answer the other questions in Elsi’s letter because they are purely personal in nature and because we, as already explained, will no longer answer such questions.

 我不會回答 Elsi 信裡面的其他問題了，因為它們是純私人的問題，正如我們解釋過的，我們不再回答這類問題了。

-- The solution of the Center’s continued existence would be found, as already stated earlier, in a group acquisition, as you already explained.
+- The solution of the Centre’s continued existence would be found, as already stated earlier, in a group acquisition, as you already explained.

 事實上，我的確那樣說過，而且我也接受。但這裡我還有一些給 Semjase 的信，也是孩子們寫的。我覺得這些信妳都不用回；它們只是給妳的感謝和問候的信。妳願意收下它們嗎？